MHShetty/notifier_plugin/README.md

 So if you assign a Notifier to an Iterable<Notifier> it treats it as an Iterable...and that's how this magic seems to work.

 ## Last Section

+A `Notifier` is a simple object that maintains and notifies a set of listeners, whenever they are asked to do so.
+One can attach a Notifier to another Notifier, listen to the notification events of another Notifier, or even poll a Notifier for over a fixed duration or for fixed number of times.